AvvosMeyz/hrManagement/README.md

-# hrManagement
+# Human Resources Management

-This is a simple Task Management web application.
+This is a simple Task Management web application for employees themselves to keep track of what they need to accomplished in that day